Resources Germany Related

 Küps (Bavaria)

-Roentgen for some reason did not include an entry for the business of Gisela Keilhauer.
-He does not even mention the original factory of Josef Franz Sieber in Schwarza an der Saale near Rudolstadt which relocated to Küps after the war.
+Roentgen did not include an entry for the company of Gisela Keilhauer.
+He also soes not include an entry on the original factory of Josef Franz Sieber, which was located in Schwarza an der Saale near Rudolstadt (Thuringia) before relocating to Küps (Bavaria), passing on business to Keilhauer in the process.

 Landstuhl (Rhineland Palatinate)